Skip to main content

 The new Context Manager (ENG-145) gives you a central place to configure project-level settings that flow through every Stora feature.
 Set your app's target audience, tone of voice, brand colors, and key selling points once — and every AI-generated asset (screenshots, metadata, compliance suggestions) will reflect those settings automatically.

-AI App Icon Generation with Gemini#
+AI App Icon Generation#

 Build Repair Agent#